Sphinx Senior Society

 The Sphinx Senior Society is one of the oldest senior honor societies (Note: The university's oldest digitized alumni catalog, as well as membership books in the University Archives, has shown the first graduating class of Sphinx Senior Society and of Friars Senior Society to be 1900 and 1899 respectively.
 The first mention of a senior society at the university can also be found in the 1900 edition of The Record, the yearbook of the College.
-Though not mentioning Sphinx directly, the members notated as a senior society members were the members of the founding class of Sphinx.
-Due to previously lost records and the past competitive nature between the groups, the title of oldest senior society at the university has been debated by members from both organizations and has even led to inaccurate references.) at the University of Pennsylvania in Philadelphia, Pennsylvania.
+Publications differ as to which organization they identified as the earliest senior society at the University of Pennsylvania.) at the University of Pennsylvania in Philadelphia, Pennsylvania.
 The organization, founded in 1900, is self-perpetuating and consists of a maximum of 30 members selected annually.
 Its members are a diverse and varied, coming from all areas of achievement, community, activities, and backgrounds.
 Each member is chosen because of the singular achievements of his or her committed leadership to the university, community, and public.

 The Sphinx Senior Society, Inc. is a recognized nonprofit organization with 501(c)(3) status.